SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 encouraged to use the templates if they obtain the `acmart` format via the heavy-weight packages (or through their TeX distribution).

+The `review` option is strongly encouraged, but not required, for submissions.
+(The `review` option will add line numbers, which make it easier for reviewers to reference specific parts of the paper in their comments, but should have absolutely no other effect on the typesetting.)

 #### Word templates

 For Word users, the `acmart` format is available from ACM's [Master